Why Inbound Marketing Works for Businesses That Want to Grow

 That is the way inbound marketing has worked for the last 10+ years.
 Today, it’s an established practice and like all mature marketing methodologies, it’s evolving.

-4 Ways Inbound is Changing in 2018
+4 Ways Inbound is Changing

-1. Storytellers are Becoming Thought Leaders
+1. Storytellers are Using Inbound Marketing to Become Thought Leaders

 To stand out, you have to share your insight.
 You have to show that you are a thought leader even as you share your personal experience in your area of expertise.